peytoncordero/DRI25/html-css.md

 3. Inside that folder, create a new text file and save it as `index.html`.

 4. Add the basic HTML template to `index.html`

+5. Open `index.html` in a browswer and view the source code.

 To do this, we'll follow these steps.
 We'll use the command line to create the folders and file: